Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/writingiosp/otherclasses.md

 ### RandomAccessFile

 The class `ucar.unidata.io.RandomAccessFile` is a cover for `java.io.RandomAccessFile`, which it (usually) uses underneath.
-It additionally implements user-settable buffer sizes, files with both big and little endianness, and several other methods to improve the API.
+It additionally implements user-settable buffer sizes, files with both big and little endianness, reading multiple `Charsets`, and several other methods to improve the API.

 There are subclasses of `RandomAccessFile` such as `HTTPRandomAccessFile` and `InMemoryRandomAccessFile`, which deal with remote HTTP files and memory resident files.
 Use of these subclasses is transparent to an IOSP.